acquia/http-hmac-spec/README.md

 #### POST Example

-Make a POST request to https://example.acquiapipet.net/v1.0/task/ with the id = efdde334-fe7b-11e4-a322-1697f925ec7b and Secret Key (Base64 Encoded) = W5PeGMxSItNerkNFqQMfYiJvH14WzVJMy54CPoTAYoI= on Thursday 19 May 2015 22:53:02 GMT (Unix Timestamp = 1432075982) with the realm = 'Pipet%20Service' and the following HTTP headers/body:
+Make a POST request to https://example.acquiapipet.net/v1.0/task/ with the id = 'efdde334-fe7b-11e4-a322-1697f925ec7b' and Secret Key (Base64 Encoded) = 'W5PeGMxSItNerkNFqQMfYiJvH14WzVJMy54CPoTAYoI=' on Thursday 19 May 2015 22:53:02 GMT (Unix Timestamp = 1432075982) with the realm = 'Pipet service' and the following HTTP headers/body:

 Request Headers
 ```